deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

-The result of `countByValue` is a Scala array, not an RDD, so we use conventional Java I/O to write the output.
-Note the warning; failure to close the stream explicit appears to cause data truncation when the `SparkContext` is stopped before the stream is flushed.
+The result of `countByValue` is a Scala `Map`, not an *RDD*, so we use conventional Java I/O to write the output.
+Note the warning in the comment; failure to close the stream explicitly appears to cause data truncation when the `SparkContext` is stopped before the stream is flushed.

 Don't forget the try the exercises at the end of the source file.